The NHS’s “Therapeutic Orphans” and Why No One Is Talking About Them

 “You might think ‘Oh, it’s just a seizure’,” she says, “but actually, it means you can’t drive for a year until you’re seizure-free, for example.
 There are a lot of repercussions that people don’t realise.”

-Planning ahead doesn’t necessarily work, either.
-Ngawai points out that plenty of people get pregnant without meaning to.
+While planning is important and beneficial, it isn’t always possible, and many people become pregnant unexpectedly.
 And because a lot of drugs have not been rigorously tested in pregnant women, many fear that continuing normal treatment could greatly risk their baby’s health.

 “Sometimes, when people find out,” she says, “they either reduce their medication or stop taking it altogether.”

 The stigma around the topic makes things worse.
-Ngawai explains that medicines “don’t have the best reputation” in pregnancy, which could lead to women having to make decisions about their health because of unwanted pressures.
+Ngawai explains that medicines “don’t have the best reputation” in pregnancy, reflecting long-standing caution and limited safety data, which could lead to women having to make decisions about their health because of unwanted pressures.

 The literature agrees.
 A large UK survey found that many pregnant women felt prescribing, dispensing or taking recommended medicines was restricted due to fear of fetal harm.
-Some said that even when a GP had prescribed a medicine, pharmacists refused to dispense it.
+Some said that even when a GP had prescribed a medicine, pharmacists refused to dispense it, reflecting their caution around the lack of available evidence.
 Others described feelings of guilt or shame, as if they were “bad mothers” for taking needed meds.

 A different survey of 503 women found that 68% stopped taking antidepressants or anxiolytics before or during pregnancy, again commonly out of fear of fetal harm.
 Many, however, cited social and medical pressure.
 Like ASMs, antidepressants or anxiolytics are not medicines that you should abruptly stop taking; sudden withdrawal can lead to “brain zaps” that feel like electrical shocks in your head, insomnia, flu-like symptoms, delirium, suicidal thoughts, and – of course – anxiety and depression.